PaulaYaniz/Unit3/README.md

 6. The application will give statistical information about the user's well-being: number of positive and negative emotions felt.

 # Criteria B: Design
+## Design statement
+I will design and make an application for writing a mood diary for a client who is a student at UWC ISAK Japan.
+The program will consist on an application for being able to keep track of her mood every day, plus being able to write some notes and having them organized by feeling.
+It is constructed using the softwares Python, Kivy, and SQLite.
+It will take 3 weeks to make and will be evaluated according to the criteria A, B, C, and D.

+## Creativity
+The app is called YasModo.
+It is a game of words between the name of the client and the application she uses every week, Komodo.
+Also because "modo" sounds like "mood" and "Yas" like "Yes" (YesMood).

+The colour palette for this project is tones pink and purple, with some variations, as these are the favourite colours of the client, and ones that produce a lot of peace on her.

 ## Test Plan
 | TEST                                              | DESCRIPTION                                                                  | PROCEDURE                                                                                                  | EXPECTED OUTPUT                                                                                                                    |
 |---------------------------------------------------|------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|